psychemedia/storytelling-notes/knight-york-fish-ring.md

 https://www.tobarandualchais.co.uk/track/29904?l=en "A POOR MAN PREDESTINED TO MARRY A PRINCESS DOES SO AFTER MAN..."

+Grimm version "devil with the three golden hairs" but recast as the giant with three golden hairs in early English translation.

 ```{admonition} The Giant with the Three Golden Hairs, in "German popular tales and household stories", Grimm, 1853
 :class: dropdown